 Introducing Buhle Farmer’s Academy

-There are many thousands of new farmers in South Africa who have access to arable land but don’t have the skills or support they need to grow a sustainable farming business.
-Buhle Farmers’ Academy is a non-profit organisation that trains, mentors and supports these aspiring farmers.
+There are many thousands of new farmers in South Africa needing the skills or support necessary to grow a sustainable farming business.
+Buhle Farmers’ Academy is a non-profit organisation that trains, mentors and supports these new farmers.

-Buhle’s mission is train and support aspiring farmers from across South Africa to run farming businesses that are both profitable and sustainable.
+Buhle’s mission is train and support new farmers from across South Africa to run farming businesses that are both profitable and sustainable.
 The effect is that we are helping to alleviate poverty by creating jobs, while helping to ensure food security.

 Our staff are the people who make it all happen, and behind us is the highest authority of our organisation, the Board of Trustees of the Food Health Hope Foundation.
 The Board oversees our vision, mission and activities, donating their time, knowledge and experience to help grow and guide our organisation.